Keerthika610318/kfc-chatbot/README.md

-# KFC Chatbot — Your Friendly KFC Ordering Assistant
+# KFC Chatbot — Ordering Assistant

 This is an interactive Streamlit-based chatbot for KFC, built using LangChain and Azure OpenAI.
 The chatbot helps users explore the menu, inquire about prices and descriptions, and even place an order.